SLYtiger16/Super-CPR/README.md

 # Super CPR

-This is the current project published on Google Play.
+This is a public app project.
+Currently version 1.0.6